Virus restrictions reimposed amid patchwork re-openings | Times Leader

 By JONATHAN DREW

-A patchwork reopening in the United States included Texas allowing hair salons and barbershops to welcome back customers Friday, while California took more modest steps to let retailers resume curbside operations with employees in masks.
+A patchwork reopening in the United States included Texas allowing hair salons and barbershops to welcome back customers, while California took more modest steps to let retailers resume curbside operations with employees in masks.

 The slow march toward reopening the economy comes as the U.S. reported a , a level not seen since the Great Depression.

-Among those whose finances have been thrown into turmoil is Martin Brossman of Raleigh, North Carolina, who has seen two-thirds of his income as a professional coach and speaker disappear since the pandemic.
+Martin Brossman of Raleigh, North Carolina, has seen two-thirds of his income as a professional coach and speaker disappear since the pandemic.

 “I had thousands of dollars in keynote speaking go away overnight,” Brossman said.

-He said he wasn’t waiting for word on the unemployment benefits he filed for weeks ago.
+He said he wasn’t waiting for word on the unemployment benefit application he filed weeks ago.
 Instead, he is retooling his business for a world that will rely more on remote activities.

 “I don’t think this is the last time that a problem like this occurs,” he said, so “whatever way we can do business … if this happens again, we have a new income stream.”